RichardJECooke/richardjecooke.github.io/source/_posts/2015-09-eccr-the-western-cape-government-health-web-application-for-discharges.md

 ### Lunr.js and web workers

 Our ICD trees (and facilities and medications) have a LOT of items (60 000 diagnosis codes).
 We decided to send them all to the browser and use lunr.js full text indexing to make searching them instant as the user is typing.
-The indexing takes a while so you need to [perform it on a Javascript background thread](http://richardcooke.info/use-a-web-worker-to-asynchronously-populate-a-lunr-js-full-text-search-index/).
+The indexing takes a while so you need to {% post_link use-a-web-worker-to-asynchronously-populate-a-lunr-js-full-text-search-index use a web worker %}.

 We also wanted to avoid sending all this data to the browser on every page load.
-So we zip the [JSON on the server](http://richardcooke.info/compressing-data-between-server-and-web-browser-using-lzstring-and-local-storage-in-html-5/), send it to the browser, and store it in HTML5 local storage.
+So we zip the  {% post_link compressing-data-between-server-and-web-browser-using-lzstring-and-local-storage-in-html-5 JSON on the server %}, send it to the browser, and store it in HTML5 local storage.
 When the application loads it retrieves the data, unzips it, and calculates the search index.

 ### Refactoring Javascript